lawleyfall2019/110-fall2019/exercises/imgOptExercise/imageOpt.md

 ## Part 1: Color Models

 For today's exercise, you’ll be using Photoshop files that are contained in [exampleImages.zip](exampleImages.zip).
-(Right-click on the link and choose "Save Link As...".)
+(After clicking on the link, choose the "download" link in the top right corner of the page.)

 1. Open the file Sunflower150.jpg in Photoshop.
 2. Display the Channels Window (Window > Channels)